simonsobs/sotodlib/docs/site_pipeline.rst

 - ``likelihood``, the likelihood of the match for each detector.
 - ``outliers``, boolean flag that shows which detectors look like outliers.

+The third dataset is called ``encoders`` and stores the nominal encoder values for each input observation.
+It cah columns:

+- ``obs_id``, the observation id thathe encoder values are associated with.
+- ``az``, the nominal azimuth for this observation.
+- ``el``, the nominal elevation for this observation.
+- ``bs``, the nominal boresite angle for this observation.

+All of the angles are reported in radians.

-If the input contained only a single observation the results can be found using the ManifestDb specified in the config file, this ManifestDb is indexed by `obs_id`.
+If the input contained only a single observation the results can be found using the ManifestDb specified in the config file, the ManifestDb is indexed by `obs_id`.

 make-source-flags
 -----------------